thorleifurb/thorleifurb.github.io/index.md

 # Welcome to my GitHub Page

-Information about projects that i am working on.
+Information about projects that I have been working on and want to share information about.

+## Azure Integration Services
+Project using Azure Integration services for integration tasks between systems.
+[Integration between Salesforce and Signet with Azure Integration Services]Azure%20Logic%20Apps%20Pilot%20Project)

+[Integration between Salesforce and Signet with Azure Integration Services]https://github.com/thorleifurb/thorleifurb.github.io/blob/master/Azure%20Logic%20Apps%20Pilot%20Project/README.md)

 ## StaffLocation
 Project that used for research on Integration Platform / API Management tool / JS Frontend.